 We have entered into employment agreements with our named executive officers.
 The agreements provide for "at-will" employment and set forth the terms and conditions of employment, including annual base salary, target bonus opportunity, equity compensation, severance benefits and eligibility to participate in our employee benefit plans and programs.
-In connection with their employment, Anish Bhatnagar, Patricia Hirano and Kristen Yen were also required to execute our standard employment, confidential information, invention assignment and arbitration agreement.
+In connection with their employment, Anish Bhatnagar, Patricia Hirano, and James Mackaness were also required to execute our standard employment, confidential information, invention assignment and arbitration agreement.
 The material terms of these employment agreements are summarized below.
-These summaries are qualified in their entirety by reference to the actual text of the employment agreements, Dr. Bhatnagar's and Ms. Yen's employment agreements were filed as exhibits to the Registration Statement on Form S-1 filed with the SEC on March 29, 2019.
+These summaries are qualified in their entirety by reference to the actual text of the employment agreements, Dr. Bhatnagar's employment agreement was filed as an exhibit to the Registration Statement on Form S-1 filed with the SEC on March 29, 2019, and the amendments to Ms. Hirano and Mr. Mackaness' employment agreements were filed with the 8-K on January 13, 2021.